 Perhaps a friend recommended a vacation at sea.
 Maybe a TV commercial, with shots of turquoise waters and smiling passengers, lured you in.
 Or is it simply time for something different?
+Cruises are a great way to see multiple destinations in one trip.
 No matter the reason, the decision is made – you're going on your first trip cruise.
 If you're feeling unsure of what to expect, don't fret.
 Just keep these 10 things in mind and you'll enjoy smooth sailing:

 2. Plan to arrive several hours before the ship's departure time.
 The ship won't wait for you if you're stuck in highway traffic or if a flight is delayed.
 Calculate your total travel time, including the trip from the airport to the cruise port, then add three hours to account for unknowns.
 So if your "all-aboard" time is 3 p.m., plan to arrive at the port no later than noon and you'll be far less anxious on the way there.
 Most ships leave port in the late afternoon, and all-aboard is typically two hours before that.